Greeting Cards Are Still A Thing In The Digital Age. Thanks, Millennials

 "I've loved greeting cards since I was a child.
 I never throw them out if I receive one," she said.
 Lazarus wants young people to appreciate the value of physical cards.
 "I want to make America greet again," she adds.

 But these cards are more expensive.
-And so millennials are buying fewer greeting cards, as a whole, compared to other generations.
+And so millennials are buying fewer greeting cards as a whole compared with other generations.
 Basically, they're not buying boxes of cards to send to 50 friends around the holidays.
-Instead, they're spending more on each fancier, higher quality card.
+Instead, they're spending more on each fancier, higher-quality card.

-Take Yoomie Huynh who just last week spent nearly $8 for a pop-up card featuring a fancy car, to congratulate a friend who is getting married.
+Take Yoomie Huynh, who just last week spent nearly $8 for a pop-up card featuring a fancy car to congratulate a friend who is getting married.

-"I like giving cards because you can hold it, unlike a text or email," says Yoomie Huynh, 38, Takoma Park, Md.
+"I like giving cards because you can hold it, unlike a text or email," says Huynh, 38, of Takoma Park, Md.

 But the higher prices are not going unnoticed.
 Twitter is full of enraged greeting card customers.